owntracks/booklet/docs/features/poi.md

 }
 ```

-iOS displays the Points of Interest in a red bubble as shown above.
+iOS displays the Points of Interest as red bubbles on the map as shown above.
+The last POI and tags seen for a particular user are visible on the user's status page.